 Privacy: information related to a report of alleged misconduct will be shared only with those College employees who “need to know” in order to assist the complainant(s) and/or aid in the investigation or resolution of the complaint.

 Prohibited Conduct: the College prohibits all forms of sexual and gender-based harassment, sexual misconduct, intimate partner violence and other forms of interpersonal violence.
 These are umbrella terms which encompass a broad range of behavior.
 Grinnell College community members are fully supported in using the words that they feel express and/or represent their experience - including words like rape, abuse, attack, or fondling - even when the College policy uses these other, more overarching terms when adjudicating and classifying allegations.
-Within these broad categories, the College specifically prohibits sexual or gender-based harassment, sexual assault, sexual exploitation, harm to others, intimate partner violence/relationship abuse, stalking, and retaliation.
+Within these broad categories, the College specifically prohibits sexual or gender-based harassment, sexual assault, sexual exploitation, intimate partner violence/relationship abuse, stalking, and retaliation.
 Examples of Prohibited Conduct can be found on the College’s Sexual Respect website.
 An individual who is uncertain about whether their experience meets one of the definitions below should consult with the Title IX Coordinator.
 In all instances, the College encourages reporting of conduct that is unwelcome or harassing, regardless of whether it appears to meet one of the stated definitions below.
 The Title IX Coordinator can assist an individual in identifying available courses of action based on the conduct at issue.

 Report: information provided to the College that an alleged incident of sexual harassment or misconduct has occurred, regardless of whether individuals have been identified.